pld/pld.github.io/_posts/2017-08-31-streaming-ona-data-at-scale.md

 <img alt="nifi-invoke-http" src="/assets/images/2017-08-31/nifi-invoke-http.png" width="590px" style="border: 1px solid #e0e0e0;"/>

 In the new modal window select the `StandardSSLContextService`, then hit the info circle to edit its properties.
 Now set the `Keystore Type` and `Truststore Type` to JKS, then the `Keystore Filename` to the location of your KeyStore and the `Truststore Filename` to the location of your TrustStore.
 Finally, set the passwords to the values you provided in the above script.
-Hit OK, then use the lighting bolt on the righthand side of the row to enable your new ContextService.
+Hit OK, then use the lightning bolt on the righthand side of the row to enable your new ContextService.
 If all goes well you should now be able to connect to HTTPS URIs.

 To get some data, go back to the flow window, edit the `InvokeHTTP` component to set your Ona username, password, and form ID in the URL field.
 Edit the `PutFile` component to specify a directory to write flat files to (this is useful for debugging the data returned by the API and processed by NiFi).
 Now start the `InvokeHTTP`, `LogAttribute`, `SplitJson`, `ExecuteScript`, and `PutFile` processes.
-You should queues filling and files accumulating in the directory that you have specified.
+You should see queues filling and files accumulating in the directory that you have specified.
 If all looks good, stop the processes and let's move on to the next step.

 ### Real-time Stream Processing using Kafka